nasimrifat101/BookWaves-Client/README.md

 - Email : a@gmail.com
 - Password : A@123456

+Login with admin credentials for Updating Deleting and Adding Book.

 ## Features

 - **Browse Books:** Explore an extensive collection of books sorted by categories.